-The Long Lake property comprises 272 claim units covering 6800 hectares (68 sq. km).
-Quadro has an option to earn a 100% interest in this property located proximal to Marathon Gold's Valentine Lake deposits.
-The property is located along the northwest boundary of the Marathon Gold project within an under-explored belt of mineralized volcano-sedimentary and intrusive rocks.
+The Long Lake property comprises 107 claim units covering 2320 hectares (23 sq. km).
+Quadro has a 100% interest in this property.
+The property is located within an under-explored belt of mineralized volcano-sedimentary and intrusive rocks.
 Highlights from the property includes two areas of strong gold in soil and tills.
-The property provides an opportunity for new gold discoveries in the emerging Cape Ray Gold district and is complimentary to Quadro's Staghorn claims located 35 km southeast of the newly acquire claims.
+The property provides an opportunity for new gold discoveries in the emerging Cape Ray Gold district and is complimentary to Quadro's Staghorn claims located 35 km southeast.

 Previous work on the property dates back to 2005 when soil sampling outlined a number of gold anomalies.
-The historic geochemical survey was part of an on-going volcanogenic massive sulphide (base metal) program which kept the ground tied up until recently.
+The historic geochemical survey was part of an on-going volcanogenic massive sulphide (base metal) program which kept the ground tied up.
 No follow-up was carried out during that time and the area came open for staking in early 2019.
 The claims were staked by the underlying vendors who took two till samples in the area of the higher gold-in soil anomaly.